Z-Puyu/hive-mind/README.md

 Double-clicking on a bookmark calls up a configuration menu where the user can customise all three attributes by simply editing in the corresponding input fields.
 The destination section has an extra filter which will display all matching bookmarks from a drop-down menu filtered based on the current user input.
 For example, if the user has typed in "abc" in the input, then only bookmarks whose titles start with "abc" will show up for selection.
 This allows the user to locate and select the target bookmark faster.

-The destination is by default **bi-lateral**, meaning that once bookmark A is defined with its destination as bookmark B, bookmark B will automatically be updated to have bookmark A as its destination as well.
+The linkage relation is by default **symmetric**, meaning that once bookmark A is defined with its destination as bookmark B, bookmark B will automatically be updated to have bookmark A as its destination as well.
 This means that clicking on these two bookmarks allows the user to quickly toggle back and forth between the two sections.

-#### [Future Plan]
+#### [Potential Additions]

-We would continue exploring to see whether there is an efficient way to upgrade the bookmark linkage such that an arbitrary number of bookmarks can be linked.
+We could continue exploring to see whether there is an efficient way to upgrade the bookmark linkage such that an arbitrary number of bookmarks can be linked.

 Furthermore, a new inspiration derived from working on the bookmark and hyperlink feature is an **index page** for notes.
 Based on the headings present in the current notes, we could build a mechanism that auto-generates an index page at the very beginning of the document, where each entry is hyperlinked with the corresponding heading.
 This hyperlink should behave very similar to the current bookmark feature we have implemented.